 A variety of factors ultimately influence a patient’s decision to receive treatment of cancer.
 The purpose of receiving cancer treatment may be to improve symptoms through local control of the cancer, increase a patient’s chance of cure or prolong a patient’s survival.
 The potential benefits of receiving cancer treatment must be carefully balanced with the potential risks of receiving cancer treatment.

-Currently, only a minority of patients with stage IV bladder cancer is cured following treatment with standard therapies.
+Currently, only a minority of patients with stage IV bladder cancer can be cured following treatment with standard therapies.
 This is because most patients have cancer that has already spread outside the area of the pelvis.
-Because the majority of patients with stage IV bladder cancer have disease that has already spread and cannot be removed with surgery, treatment that can kill cancer cells throughout the body is necessary.
-Standard treatment consists of chemotherapy, immunotherapy and precision cancer medicines, and occasionally surgery and radiation.
+Because the majority of patients with stage IV bladder cancer have disease that has already spread and cannot be removed with surgery, systemic treatment that can kill cancer cells throughout the body is necessary.
+Standard systemic treatment consists of chemotherapy, immunotherapy and precision cancer medicines, and occasionally surgery and radiation.
 Participation in a clinical trial should be considered and may offer access to better treatments and advance the existing knowledge about treatment of bladder cancer.

 Some patients with bladder cancer have stage IV disease based only on the presence of local lymph node involvement and they have no evidence of distant spread of cancer.
 These patients with involvement of pelvic organs by direct extension and small volume metastasis to regional lymph nodes can be managed the same as stage III patients if all the cancer can be surgically removed by radical cystectomy and bilateral lymph node dissection.

-Chemotherapy Treatment of Stage IV Bladder Cancer
+Systemic Treatment of Stage IV Bladder Cancer

-Before the development of effective chemotherapy, the average survival of patients with stage IV cancer was only 3-6 months from diagnosis.
+Before the development of effective chemotherapy, the average survival of patients with stage IV bladder cancer was only 3-6 months from diagnosis.
 Bladder cancer, however, is sensitive to chemotherapy and may respond to treatment frequently and rapidly.
 Although long-term survival has been reported in some patients, chemotherapy is administered primarily to improve the symptoms of bladder cancer.
 Patients in good clinical condition should enter treatment with curative intent because some patients have prolonged remissions without cancer recurrences.

 Combinations of chemotherapy agents are usually used for treatment of bladder cancer, as no single chemotherapy agent will produce a complete response in more than an occasional patient.
 Two commonly used chemotherapy regimens are GC and MVAC.
 GC is the combination of Gemzar® (gemcitabine) and cisplatin.
 MVAC is the combination of methotrexate, vinblastine, doxorubicin, and cisplatin.1,2

 Surgery for Stage IV Bladder Cancer

 Radical cystectomy (removal of the bladder, tissue around the bladder, the prostate and seminal vesicles in men and the uterus, fallopian tubes, ovaries, anterior vaginal wall and urethra in women, with or without pelvic lymph node dissection) is sometimes recommended for treatment of patients with stage IV bladder cancer to control local spread and the complications this creates.
 Surgery is also utilized after an incomplete response of the primary cancer to radiation therapy and/or chemotherapy.

 Strategies to Improve Treatment

 New Chemotherapy Regimens: Development of new multi-drug chemotherapy treatment regimens that incorporate new or additional anti-cancer therapies for use as treatment is an active area of clinical research carried out in phase II clinical trials.

 1 von der Maase H, Hansen SW, Robers JY et al. Gemcitabine and cisplatin versus methotrexate, vinblastine, doxorubicin, and cisplatin in advanced or metastatic bladder cancer: results of a large, randomized, multinational, multicenter, phase III study.
 Journal of Clinical Oncology.
 2000;18:3068-77.